Michael Dunlop: Isle of Man TT

 Dunlop made his Isle of Man TT debut in 2007 and claimed his first victory two years later, winning the second Supersport race in 2009 on a Yamaha.
 Over the following decade, he established himself as one of the most successful riders in the event's history, securing wins across multiple classes including Superbike, Supersport, Superstock, and Supertwin.
 In 2016, he became the first rider to complete a lap of the Mountain Course in under 17 minutes, setting a new outright lap record with a time of 16 minutes 53.929 seconds at an average speed of 133.962 mph during the Senior TT.
 His record stood until 2018, when Peter Hickman posted a lap of 135.452 mph during the Senior TT, becoming the first rider to surpass Dunlop’s benchmark.
+Dunlop returned to the event in 2019, a year after the death of his brother William, who was killed in a practice session at the Skerries 100 in July 2018.

 In 2024, Dunlop surpassed his uncle Joey Dunlop's long-standing record of 26 TT wins, becoming the most successful rider in the event's history.
 In May 2025, a left-bend at the 27th mile from startline was chosen to be named MD's, to acknowledge the event of his 27th win in 2024.

 Dunlop continued his winning form in 2025, claiming his 33rd TT victory in the second Supertwin race and extending his podium tally to 51.
 During that race, he also set a new class lap record with an average speed of 123.056 mph on the final lap.

-That same year, he was appointed a Member of the Order of the British Empire (MBE) for services to motorcycle racing.
+In 2026, Dunlop won the first Supersport race, he finished 24.470 seconds ahead of Dean Harrison and secured his ninth successive win in the class.
+He added further victories in Supersport race two and Sportbike race one, extending his total to 36 TT wins, with the latter featuring a new lap record of 124.350 mph.
+Dunlop also took part in a tribute lap on a replica of his uncle Joey Dunlop's 2000 Formula 1‑winning Honda SP1.